jonwitts/pi_audio_looper/README.md

 This script should work with most versions of the Raspberry Pi.
 It was been extensively tested with the Pi 4 and Pi Zero 2 W.

-To install either clone this repo to a Raspberry Pi with wifi setup on it and run setup.sh as root, or run this command:
+To install either clone this repo to a Raspberry Pi with networking setup on it and run setup.sh as root, or run this command:

 ```shell
 curl -L https://bit.ly/pi-aud-looper | sudo bash